SecretCoOhde/Hello-world/README.md

 # Hello-world

-My baby steps in learning how to use GitHub and to code
+My baby steps in learning how to use GitHub and to code.  \

 I'm also a huge nerd (Star Wars > Star Trek).
 After considering taking coding courses for years I finally buckled down and am attempting to learn this online.